v-rajagt/IntuneDocs/intune/configuration/device-restrictions-windows-10.md

   [Defender/DaysToRetainCleanedMalware CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-daystoretaincleanedmalware)

 - **CPU usage limit during a scan**: Limit the amount of CPU that scans are allowed to use, from `0` to `100`.
 - **Scan archive files**: **Enable** turns on Defender so it scans archive files, such as Zip or Cab files.
-Users can't turn it off.
+Users can't turn this setting off.
 When set to **Not configured** (default), Intune doesn't touch this setting, and leaves it as-is.
 By default, the OS turns on this scanning, and allows users to change it.

   Intune doesn't turn off this feature.
 To disable it, use a custom URI.